 Females can live to see their hundredth birthdays.
 The reason they can live this long comes as a shock, though: it’s because they have the chance to “offload” accumulated toxins into their babies, thereby restoring their own health.
 It’s an incredible statement about the condition of our Oceans.

 The implications of this toxin offloading are even more sobering: Orca calves are born already carrying a huge amount of human-generated toxins.
 These toxins (such as paints, adhesives, fire retardants and preservatives) build up in the whales’ bodies over the years.
 After birth females continue to feed their calves “toxic milk” giving their young a 50/50 chance of life in the first year but extending their own life considerably.
-As the males of the species have no such opportunity to dump toxins, most of them die by the age of 40.
+As the males of the species have no such opportunity to dump toxins, their life expectancy is ~ 40 years.

 Orcas are very acrobatic and can sometimes be seen leaping right out of the water.
 (They are Dolphins, after all!)
 This is called breaching.
-Watch for spyhopping, too: that’s when the Orcas get curious enough about what’s happening around them to “tread water” for a little while so they can check things out.
+Watch for spy-hopping, too: that’s when they get curious enough about what’s happening above surface around them to “tread water” for a little while so they can check things out.

 Humpback males sing long, complex songs as part of their mating strategy, and possibly as a way to organize their social hierarchy.
 Humpback calves will live with their mothers for only about a year before they hive off and go their own way.
 Humpbacks aren’t as social as Orcas, and don’t live in any sort of long-term social grouping.

-So named because of the distinctive hump that rises on their backs when they dive, Humpbacks are filter feeders.
-Like other baleen Whales, they gather up their diet of krill, herring and pilchard in a huge mouthful and then push the excess water out through these sieve-like filaments of keratin.
-One of the coolest hunting strategies in the Ocean belongs to the Humpback: “Bubble netting” occurs when one or more animals swim in a circle, releasing a thin stream of bubbles.
+Humpback Whales are named because of the distinctive hump that rises on their backs when they dive.
+Humpbacks are filter feeders, like other baleen Whales, they gather up their diet of krill, herring and pilchard in a huge mouthful and then push the excess water out through these sieve-like filaments of keratin.
+One of the coolest hunting strategies in the ocean belongs to the Humpback: “Bubble netting” occurs when one or more animals swim in a circle, releasing a thin stream of bubbles.
 The bubbles form a wall, confusing and confining the whales’ prey into condensed groups.
 When the bubble net is complete, the whale swims through with its mouth open.
-Lunch!

 Visible in our waters all year long, the Minke Whale is the smallest cetacean in the North Pacific, similar in size to Orcas.
 These generally solitary whales avoid boats but can be seen from a distance.
-Although they’re sometimes mistaken for Fin Whales in certain parts of the world, Minke Whales are much smaller and a lot slower.
+Although they’re sometimes mistaken for Fin Whales in certain parts of the world, Minke Whales are much smaller.
 Everything about them – including their small, rarely-seen blow – is a little bit mysterious and elusive.
-(But hang onto your hats: that blow?
-Whew!
-You’d better hope you’re not downwind of it.
-They’re not called “stinky Minkes” for nothing!)

 How do you spot a Minke Whale?
 Look for the wheeling flocks of seabirds!
 These gentle giants are no dummies: they let the birds do the hard work of schooling the fish together, and then they come along and coast right through the school of fish, mouth wide open.